getindata/kedro-kubeflow/docs/source/01_introduction/01_intro.md

 Kubeflow Pipelines' main attitude is the portability.
 Once you define a pipeline, it can be started on any Kubernetes cluster.
-The code to execute is stored inside docker images that cover not only the source itself, but all the libraries and entire execution environment.
-Portability is also one of key Kedro aspects, as the pieplines must be versionable and packagebale.
-Kedro, with [Kedro-docker](https://github.com/quantumblacklabs/kedro-docker) plugin do a fantastic job to achieve this and Kubeflow looks like a nice addon to run the pipelines on powerful remote Kubernetes clusters.
+The code to execute is stored inside docker images that cover not only the source itself, but also all the libraries and entire execution environment.
+Portability is also one of the key Kedro qualities, as the pipelines must be versionable and packageable.
+Kedro, with [Kedro-docker](https://github.com/quantumblacklabs/kedro-docker) plugin does a fantastic job to achieve this and Kubeflow looks like a nice addon to run the pipelines on powerful remote Kubernetes clusters.